Abhi3281/Excel_Project-Restaurant-Analysis-Dashboard/README.md

-Objective : The main objective of this project is To analyze retail sales data to gain actionable insights that will enhance the performance of The Fast Food Shop.
+Objective : The main objective of this project is to analyze retail sales data to gain actionable insights that will enhance the performance of the Fast Food Shop.

 # Excel_Project-Restaurant-Analysis-Dashboard